-As the holidays are fast approaching, family members and friends may wonder what gift to buy that can accommodate these needs.
-The best gifts for children with autism are of course items that are specially designed for them.
+Regardless of the occasion, birthdays, or holidays, the best gifts for children with autism are of course items that are specially designed for them.
 But in case you are wondering if you can give your child the educational toys that other children have, so somehow it does not look like a therapy toy – yes there are a lot.

 Kids on the autism spectrum work harder than any other child their age.
 So you want to top stuff and playthings that will make a child’s life and the life of those around him easier.

 Are you in a hurry?
-Take a peek at the top 3 EDITOR’S CHOICE
+Take a peek!

 Celestron Portable Refractor Telescope

 - Equipped with a large 70mm aperture objective lens for enhanced and brighter views

 - The added coating on the 70mm lens allows light to enter, providing sharper, crisper viewing of celestial and terrestrial objects during the day or at night.